 - Getting a flu vaccine can also save healthcare resources for the care of patients with COVID-19.

-Beginning on August 21 and throughout the fall semester, the Diamond Building will be open Monday–Friday, 8am-midnight, and Saturday–Sunday, 8am-11pm.
-The Diamond Building will be closed (including practice rooms) on September 6 (Labor Day) and November 2 (Election Day).
+Beginning on January 3 and throughout the spring semester, the Diamond Building will be open Monday–Friday, 8am-midnight, and Saturday–Sunday, 8am-11pm.
+The Diamond Building will be closed (including practice rooms) on January 17 (Dr. Martin Luther King, Jr. Day).
 Only school-related activities are allowed to take place in the building.
 All faculty, staff, and students will need their Juilliard ID card to access the building each day.

-All those who wish to enter the Diamond Building—students, faculty, staff, and guest artists and employees of any kind—must first demonstrate that they are fully vaccinated according to the requirements described in the Health and Safety Update section of this webpage.
+All those who wish to enter the Diamond Building—students, faculty, staff, and guest artists and employees of any kind—must first demonstrate that they are fully vaccinated (including any necessary booster shots) according to the requirements described in the Health and Safety Update section of this webpage.
 Once the vaccine requirement has been met, students’ Juilliard IDs will be activated, and they will receive an email from [email protected] confirming their approval to access the building.

 Students, please note that it may take one to two business days to receive your approval email after submitting all your requirements, and access cannot be granted until you have received your confirmation email from the Office of the Provost.
 We encourage you to submit these requirements as soon as possible.

 Only official guest artists, presenters, and other approved guests will be allowed in the building until further notice.
-Students will not be allowed to sign in guests.
+Students will not be allowed to sign in guests to either the Diamond Building or the Rose Building until further notice.
+The only exception is for approved performance partners for official student recitals.
 If you have questions about guests, please contact the Provost’s Office or Human Resources.

 Masks, Distancing, and Other Activity Guidelines